It happens all the time. You serve a party wall notice, wait and then… nothing.

 Find out more detailed information about Party Walls and the service we provide in the Party Wall section of this site.

-If you need further free advice on party wall problems, please get in touch.
+If you need further free advice on party wall problems, please get in touch or complete our quick enquiry form (add you phone no. if you want a surveyor to call you)

 (Originally written by Steven Way, 1 August 2011)